 Patent Owner's claims of unexpected results were not substantively challenged during prosecution or in CFAD's prior petition, and therefore the Board has never evaluated the merits of Patent Owner's claims.
 Ex.
 1010, 17-18; Ex.
 1021, 7.
 The Examiners had no access to expert testimony to assess the credibility of Patent Owner's alleged evidence.
-During Patent Owner's appeal to the Board in the related '182 patent, the Examiner entirely failed to dispute the alleged unexpected results due to his conviction that the claims lacked written description support.
-See Ex.
+During Patent Owner's appeal to the Board during prosecution, the Examiner entirely failed to dispute the alleged unexpected results due to his conviction that the claims lacked written description support.
+Ex.

 1021, 7.
-CFAD did not substantively address unexpected results, arguing only that Patent Owner's evidence was not commensurate in scope with the claims because the evidence relates to fusion proteins while the claims relate to methods and polynucleotides.
+CFAD did not substantively address unexpected results.
 See Ex.
 1010, 13-14, 17-18.

 In sharp contrast to those prior proceedings, Coherus' expert, Dr. Burton-a renowned expert in antibody engineering-has carefully analyzed Patent Owner's purported evidence, and establishes that it falls far short of demonstrating any unexpectedly superior results that could support a finding of nonobviousness.
-See

-Ex.
-1002 ¶¶162-211.
+See Ex.
+1002 ¶¶175-224.